juniorrrfagundes/MMM-MonthCalendar/README.md

 - Displays a calendar for the current month.
 - Highlights the current day in red.
 - Includes a header with the text "current month" and a horizontal line below it.
-- Updates automatically at midnight and every 3 hours.
+- Updates automatically at midnight.

 ## Installation